lhoang64/DarkDarkGo/mgmt/database/README.md

 - If Crawler finish crawling without any error, they send us chunk_id with crawled state.
   - Update that chunk_id task to crawled in Crawler relation
   - Update corresponding links to crawled in Link relation
-  - Insert that chunk_id to Index Builder relation, default IB's host and default task is None
 - Otherwise:
   - Crawler send us a link with error state.
   - We mark it as error in Link relation and use that to find out which chunk_id is